Electronic-nuclear entanglement in Born-Oppenheimer wave functions and beyond: Theory

-This expression (that works for both the BO wave function and the BH expansion) always contains some degree of entanglement between electronic and nuclear subspaces and it reaches a maximum entanglement entropy for $\sqrt{\lambda_i} = 1/\sqrt{\mathrm{min}(M,N)}$, according to Eq.~\eqref{eq:entropy}.
+This expansion (which works for the BO wave function, the BH expansion and the variational ansatz) always contains some degree of entanglement between electronic and nuclear halfspaces and reaches a maximum entanglement entropy for $\sqrt{\lambda_i} = 1/\sqrt{\mathrm{min}(M,N)}$, according to Eq.~\eqref{eq:entropy}.